 A step-by-step guide to training a cat to fetch

 - Get a toy that your cat likes.
-It doesn’t have to be a toy though, it can be a hair holder, a crumpled up piece of paper, a toe spacer, or any other type of object your cat is happy to play with and able to pick up in his mouth.
+It doesn’t have to be a toy though; it can be a hair holder, a crumpled up piece of paper, a toe spacer, or any other type of object your cat is happy to play with and able to pick up in his mouth.
 If your cat already carries toys around in his mouth, this will make the training easier.
-If your cat doesn’t really love to play, it may be that he is not toy-driven.
-Don’t give up, check out this article about getting an unwilling cat to play.
-Maybe he just needs to figure out how fun it can be to play, especially with you!
+If your cat doesn’t love to play, it may be that he is not toy-driven.
+Don’t give up; check out this article about getting an unwilling cat to play.
+Maybe he needs to figure out how fun it can be to play, especially with you!
 Once your cat is willing to play with the toy, then training can begin.

 - Say a cue word when your cat goes after the toy.
 We recommend first saying “yes,” which can be followed by a command name.
 Talking to your cat is not a requirement of teaching them to fetch – you’re using a sound/word to serve as a cue for both the desired behavior and the subsequent reward.
-Any word will work as long as it is short and is consistently used during training when the cat does the desired behavior.
-It is important that the word be spoken in the same tone and voice each time, which is why it is better to use “yes” in a calm, friendly tone.
-(Cats are actually capable of recognizing spoken words.)
+Any word will work as long as it is short and is consistently used during training when the cat does the desired action.
+It is crucial that the word is spoken in the same tone and voice each time, which is why it is better to use “yes” in a calm, friendly tone.
+(Cats are capable of recognizing spoken words.)
 The word could be anything – it could be “no” or “car,” as long as it is consistent – but why choose anything else than “yes” if it makes things easier?
 From time to time, add “fetch!” right after the “yes!” as this will further help your cat to strengthen the association between the action and the command.

 Note 2: If the cat does not go for the toy on the first try, pick it back up and start playing with him.
 Once his attention is on the toy again, throw it a second time, but at a shorter distance.
 Keep repeating this and making it closer as needed to entice your cat to engage with the toy, even if you have to drop it right next to you on the floor.